 If you would like the CARE Panel to assess your suitability for registration, you should first contact registers@ice.org.uk.
 The CARE Panel can give advice on whether you should consider making an application.
-For the panel to make that preliminary assessment, without prejudice, please email your up-to-date CV, giving details of your current and /or past responsibilities.
+For the panel to make that preliminary assessment, without prejudice, please email your up-to-date CV, giving details of your current and /or past responsibilities and a brief synopsis of the 5 Case Studies you intend to use for your CARE application.
 See Appendix B for further guidance.

-3 The assessment
+3. The assessment